evancchow/jazzml/README.md

 ----------

+Check out the subdirectory "./presentationfiles" if you'd like to see some pictures of generated vs. original music.

 If you're new here: Included is a sample MIDI file (Oscar-Peterson-2.mid) for analysis and generation.
 For a quick demo, go to the subdirectory "./oscar/oscar2" and run things in this order (assuming you have the dependencies):

 First, run the script oscar2.py as: